 This Second Empire manse in Greenville was built between 1876 and 1877.
 Now known as the Lanneau-Norwood House, it stood on a 56-acre estate belonging to textile mogul Charles Henry Lanneau, Jr., who founded the Huguenot Plaid Mill in 1882.
 The mill, though located next to the Reedy River, utilized coal power rather than hydropower to weave plaid and gingham textiles.
 In fact the Huguenot Plaid Mill was one of the first coal-powered textile plants in South Carolina.

 Lanneau got his start in the textile industry when he arrived to Greenville from Charleston to serve as the treasurer of the Reedy River Mill at Conestee.
 He later opened a cotton mill, which burned, followed by the Huguenot Plaid Mill.
 Today the restored Huguenot Plaid Mill serves as office and conference space for the Peace Center.

-The home was acquired by banker and textile industry financier John Wilkins Norwood in 1907, following Lanneau’s death.
-That same year he organized Norwood National Bank and served as its president until the bank was consolidated in 1925 as part of South Carolina National Bank.
+The home was acquired by banker and textile financier John Wilkins Norwood in 1907, following Lanneau’s death.
+That same year, he organized Norwood National Bank and served as its president until the bank was consolidated in 1925 as part of South Carolina National Bank.
 Following the consolidation, Norwood served as president of the bank’s Greenville branch until 1933.
 Today the Lanneau-Norwood House remains a private residence.